 Editor’s Note: What choices do family foundations and funds have when it comes to transparency?
 And what approaches do other families take when it comes to managing transparency, communications, and privacy?
-NCFP’s new guide, Transparency in Family Philanthropy: Opening to the Possibilities examines how family funders are thinking, acting—and, in some cases, not acting—when it comes to how open and accessible they are with others.
+NCFP’s guide, Transparency in Family Philanthropy: Opening to the Possibilities examines how family funders are thinking, acting—and, in some cases, not acting—when it comes to how open and accessible they are with others.
 Opening to the Possibilities features a collection of five diverse funder stories exploring different takes on how families think about and act on transparency—and what they have learned as a result.
-This month we share the experiences and lessons learned from the Tracy Family Foundation.
+Here we share the experiences and lessons learned from the Tracy Family Foundation.

 The Tracy Foundation thinks of transparency in two ways—being open within the family, and being accessible to the wider community.
 Although they may not use the word transparency in board discussions, trustees do address the topic when it comes to trustee and family engagement.
 This is perhaps because the Tracy Family is a large family, with blood and family members adding to 24 in the second generation, 62 in the third generation, and 24 in the fourth generation.

 According to president Jean Buckley, daughter of the founders R.T. and Dorothy Tracy, “From a grantmaking perspective, we’ve always been transparent in our process—communicating clearly on our website how to apply and when we make funding decisions.
 Yet, from a governance perspective, we realized we weren’t as up front as we could be.”